KaganOzbey/Diet_App/README.md

 # Diet_App
-Flutter ile geliştirilmiştir(Hala geliştirme aşamasındadır.)
+It is developed with Flutter (Still in development).